-I almost feel bad writing this post.
+I feel bad writing this post.
 We’ve had quite a few people tell us that they really like Georgetown.
 Some of them were the same people that told us that they loved Prachuap Khiri Khan (and they were right.
 We also loved it).
 But we just didn’t feel the same way about Georgetown, the capital of Penang.

 First of all, I should say that I had visited Georgetown 17 years ago.
 It had been a strange experience: there I was, arriving in “conservative” Malaysia and within hours of setting foot on the ground I had been offered free blowjobs by homosexual men and erotic massages by Chinese rickshaw drivers.
 I hadn’t expected that.
 Other than that, I remember beautiful temples, great Indian food, a friendly and ethnically-diverse population, and amazing sunsets.
 I also remember it being one of the hottest places I’ve ever been.

 I’ll get to my thoughts/impressions of Georgetown this time around a little further down.

 Georgetown is a UNESCO Heritage Site, granted because of its well-preserved heritage buildings.
 There’s a British fort and a few colonial-era government buildings and churches.
 But when I think of Georgetown I think of the beautiful Chinese shop houses that line the streets of the old town.
 These days many have been renovated into boutique hotels, bars and restaurants.
 Amidst these Chinese shop houses you’ll see a house of worship on almost every street: a mosque, or a Chinese or Hindu temple.
 I think the racial and cultural mix make Malaysia special and this is especially true of Penang.
 Besides the Chinese shop houses and the temples, another attraction for many visitors is the street art (which wasn’t around when I came here in 2001).
 You’ll see many tourists walking around, map in hand, hunting down street art.

 A few photos of what I’m talking about: